Akhdam: Societal discrimination in Yemen

-Anthropologists such as Vombruck postulate that Yemen's history and social hierarchy that developed under various regimes, including the Zaydi Imamate, had created a hereditary caste-like society.
-Today, the Al-Akhdam people still exist at the very bottom of Yemeni social strata.
+Anthropologists such as Vombruck postulate that Yemen's history and social hierarchy that developed under various regimes, including the Zaydi Imamate, had created a hereditary, caste-like society.
+Today, the Akhdam people still occupy the very bottom of Yemen's social strata.

-In the mid-20th century, the Akhdam people who lived in the vicinity of al-Gades (an exclusive Jewish village) were given the name "Kano" by Jews.
-While a Shafi'i Lowland Muslim would eat from the same dish as a Jew, he would break a vessel touched by one of the Akhdam.
-Jewish women, however, would still sing the songs of Ahkhdam women, who were often hired as farmhands.
+In the mid-20th century, the Akhdam people who lived in the vicinity of al-Gades (an exclusively Jewish village) were given the name "Kano" by Jews.
+While a Shafi'i lowland Muslim would eat from the same dish as a Jew, he would break a vessel touched by one of the Akhdam.

 Social conditions

-The Al-Akhdam community suffers from extreme discrimination, persecution, and social exclusion from the mainstream Yemeni society.
-The contempt for the Akhdam people is expressed by a traditional Yemeni proverb: "Clean your plate if it is touched by a dog, but break it if it's touched by a Khadem.″Though their social conditions have improved somewhat in modern times, Al-Akhdam are still stereotyped by mainstream Yemeni society; they have been called lowly, dirty and immoral.
-Intermarriages between the conventional Yemeni society with the Akhdam community are taboo and virtually prohibited, as the Al-Akhdam are deemed as untouchables.
+The Akhdam community suffers from extreme discrimination, persecution, and social exclusion from mainstream Yemeni society.
+The contempt for the Akhdam people is expressed by a traditional Yemeni proverb: "Clean your plate if it is touched by a dog, but break it if it's touched by a Khadem."Though their social conditions have improved somewhat in modern times, the Akhdam are still stereotyped by mainstream Yemeni society: they have been called lowly, dirty, and immoral.
+Intermarriages between non-Akhdam and Akhdam are taboo and virtually prohibited, as the Al-Akhdam are deemed as untouchables.
 Men who do marry into the community risk banishment by their families.

-Today, in Yemen, children born from mixed Akhdam and Yemeni parentage are called muwāldedīn, and are often still discriminated against in their society.
+Today, in Yemen, children born from mixed Akhdam and Yemeni parentage are called muwāldedīn, and are often still discriminated against in society.

-The social inequality of the Al-Akhdam is also analysed by Anne Meneley from a gendered perspective.
+The social inequality of the Akhdam is also analysed by Anne Meneley from a gendered perspective.
 Indeed, in Yemeni society, women have a certain number of practices to respect in order to be considered pious in the eyes of society.
 These practices are, among others, a certain behavior to be respected such as wearing the veil or a way of socializing and maintaining relationships.
 Women from the elite are linked to power and contribute to reproducing the relations of dominance that are exercised towards the Akhdams.
 In the eyes of the elite, Akhdam women are not respectable because they do not have acceptable moral behavior.
-They do not wear chador but, instead, they wear colorful gowns with wide sleeves and they go to the suq to sell goods even though the suq is supposed to be a place for men only.
+They do not wear the hijab but, instead, they wear colorful gowns with wide sleeves and they go to the suq to sell goods even though the suq is supposed to be a place for men only.
 All these inappropriate behaviors, according to the dominant class, accentuate the domination of this class by opposing the respectable and pious elite and the Akhdams women who do not wear the veil and are morally inferior.